Gokulck007/My-Web-applicaion/README.md

 Task 1: Infrastructure Setup.
 >Compute instance for the application server(EC2)

-I used terraform code to create EC2
+> I used terraform code to create EC2 for that i installed terraform and aws cli in my system using command prompt.

 1. Created a file named 'main.tf'.
 2. Initialized the teraform in cmd.
     ``terraform init``